You may wish to see an introductory page first.

 Rumeli Feneri was a Greek village until the exchanges of populations between Greece and Turkey in the 1920s; today it is badly modernized, but it retains the high plane (sycamore) tree under the shade of which the elderly used to spend their days.

 The original medieval fortification at Rumeli Feneri was totally redesigned to place many cannon there.
-Because for many centuries the Black Sea was an Ottoman lake, the change must have occurred in the late XVIIIth century or even later.
+Because for many centuries the Black Sea was an Ottoman lake, the change must have occurred in the XVIIIth century.

 Site for cannon